 is comprised of representatives from organizations both in allied fields and outside the field of conservation to provide guidance, share expertise, and disseminate project outcomes.

 The Held in Trust Steering Committee

-is comprised of fifteen individuals who also serve as the co-chairs of each working group.
+is comprised of sixteen individuals who also serve as the co-chairs of each working group.

 The work of Held in Trust will be assisted by subject experts in a wide variety of fields.
 Several working groups will explore the following topics: